A Capella

 On old paint, plastic surgery and digging deep

 A car’s bodywork can endure quite a lot over the years.
-Let’s be fair, the Citroën SM is not the A front wing with heat guneasiest car to park.
+Let’s be fair, the Citroën SM is not the easiest car to park.
 Therefore it is not unthinkable that a previous enthusiast could have made her kiss a pole or two.

 Our apologies for this horrid scenario, but do not panic!
 Such small grievances can always be dealt with, but the way in which this is done is crucial.
 Whether it is because of a shortage of funds, a tradesman’s lack of expertise or a combination of the two, the sad truth is that many Citroën SMs run into filler.
 To save costs the dent in question can be masqued, after which a new lick of paint covers the sad ordeal.